dakyskye/dxhd/README.md

 Rather then dxhd self daemonising itself, let other programs do their job.

-Use `systemd`, `runit`, `openrc` or other Linux init system to start dxhd on system startup, or let your DE/WM start it by adding an ampersant at the end `dxhd -c path/to/config &`, optionally, use `disown` keyword to make it not owned by the DE/WM process.
+Use `systemd`, `runit`, `openrc` or other Linux init system to start dxhd on system startup, or let your DE/WM start it by adding an ampersand at the end `dxhd -c path/to/config &`, optionally, use `disown` keyword to make it not owned by the DE/WM process.

 ### For further help, join the developer's Discord guild